ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 === JavaScript Deferral ===
 Toggle script deferral on or off and maintain allow and deny lists for specific handles and hostnames.
 Example analytics domains include `www.googletagmanager.com` and `www.google.com/recaptcha`.
 The **Respect in footer** setting keeps footer scripts in place unless allowlisted.
 Inline blocks are scanned to detect dependencies automatically and jQuery stays blocking when early inline usage is detected.

+=== Combination and Minification ===
+Toggle CSS and JS combination separately.
+Local files under the per-file limit are merged until a bundle size cap is reached.
+Provide handle and domain exclusion lists or regex patterns to keep assets separate.
+Generated bundles live in `wp-content/uploads/ae-seo/optimizer/`, and a **Purge Combined Files** button deletes them.
+Combining assets can break scripts and yields little benefit on HTTP/2 or HTTP/3 servers.

 === Purge and acceptance testing ===
 Use **Purge Critical CSS** and **Purge JS Map** on the Render Optimizer screen after changing themes or deferral settings.
 Clear any page, server or CDN caches and acceptance-test the site: load key pages, check the browser console and verify forms, logins and checkout flows work.